cabforum/smime/SBR.md

 **Verified Method of Communication**: The use of a telephone number, a fax number, an email address, or postal delivery address, confirmed by the CA in accordance with [Section 3.2.3.5](#3235-verified-method-of-communication) as a reliable way of communicating with the Applicant.

 **Verified Professional Letter**: A Verified Accountant Letter or Verified Legal Opinion.

-**WHOIS**: Information retrieved directly from the Domain Name Registrar or registry operator via the protocol defined in RFC 3912, the Registry Data Access Protocol defined in RFC 7482, or an HTTPS website.

-**XN-Label**: From RFC 5890 (<http://tools.ietf.org/html/rfc5890>): "The class of labels that begin with the prefix `"xn--"` (case independent), but otherwise conform to the rules for LDH labels."

 ###  1.6.2 Acronyms